We are careful at what we do and that's why we make the best organic wine in Perth.

 Land that is cared for without introduced irrigation allows the land to be used for future generations.
 We only use nature’s underground water on our vines.

-Since the end of 2006 we have been an A-Grade member of Australian Certified Organic (ACO).
+Since the end of 2006 we have been certified Organic.

 We have an expensive annual inspection and our practices follow strict instructions and laws by the Australian government, such that we can meet stringent export criteria.

-We planted a green belt of trees and installed 24 solar panels producing a maximum of 4.5kW of power to offset our electricity and hydrocarbon fuel usage - See our Carbon Neutral certificate.
+We planted a green belt of trees and installed 34 solar panels producing a maximum of 7.5kW of power to offset our electricity and hydrocarbon fuel usage -

 As we love our vineyard and there is no scientific proof that bio-dynamics works, we see no need.